drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

 plt.show()
 ```
 * The `plt.show()` command just finalizes and displays the graph.
 Not exactly necessary in Colab, but it's a good habit to be in.
+* Once the graph is plotted, we can right-click to copy and paste directly into a Word document

 * Now graph Square Footage (See if class can do this)
 ```python
 plt.figure(figsize=(10,3))